If you want to work, live or study abroad, you will need to certify your documents/certificates in order to be valid for use abroad.

-Depending on your destination country, you might need “Apostille” or “embassy legalization”.
+Depending on your destination country, you might need “Apostille” or “embassy legalization.”
 This post will display the key information to know the difference between apostille and legalization.

-Countries that have signed the treaty are no longer require document legalization from the embassy of the destination country in Washington Dc and replace it with only an Apostille that can be obtained from the local Secretary of State or from the US Department of State in Washington DC for federally issued documents.
+Countries that have signed the treaty are no longer require document legalization from the embassy of the destination country in Washington DC and replace it with only an Apostille that can be obtained from the local Secretary of State or the U.S. Department of State in Washington DC for federally issued documents.

-Documents issued in the United States and destined for use in a non-Hague country require certification from the Local Secretary of State, authentication from the US Department of State and finally legalization from the embassy of the destination country in Washington DC.
+Documents issued in the United States and destined for use in a non-Hague country require certification from the Local Secretary of State, authentication from the U.S. Department of State, and finally, legalization from the embassy of the destination country in Washington DC.

-While document legalization requires two steps before you can even go to the embassy for the final step.
-How can you obtain your Apostille by yourself?
+While document legalization requires two steps before you can even go to the embassy for the final step, how can you obtain your Apostille by yourself?
 Here is how:

-If you have a document issued by one of the federal agencies in the United States such as FDA, FBI, USPTO, USDA, EPA, US Homeland Security, it will require an apostille from the US Department of State in Washington DC.
+If you have a document issued by one of the federal agencies in the United States such as FDA, FBI, USPTO, USDA, EPA, U.S. Homeland Security, it will require an apostille from the U.S. Department of State in Washington DC.

-If you have a document signed by an individual, such as a power of Attorney, Affidavits, diplomas, then it will require being notarized in front of a notary public in the same State that issued the document.
+If you have documents signed by an individual, such as a power of Attorney, Affidavits, diplomas, then it will require being notarized in front of a notary public in the same State that issued the document.

 If you are going to use your document in a non-Hague country, it will need to be legalized first.
 The document needs to be certified by the Local Secretary of State office, authenticated from the US department of State and legalized from the embassy of the destination country in Washington DC.